 · Evaluate the effectiveness of community education by assessing community understanding and embracing of transitioning children out of institutionalized care.

-· Continue to reassess family goals, making adjustments to expectations, goals, and assistance if outputs are not achieving the community, child and family needs.
+· Continue to reassess family goals, making adjustments to expectations and assistance if outputs are not achieving the community, child and family needs.

-Programs will need to be assessed on both an individual and boarder scale:
+Programs will need to be assessed on both an individual and broader scale:

 · Consider the number of children enrolled in the program.

-· Collate data collected individually to asses the ability of programs to provide appropriate services, to utilize community services, and to maintain partnerships with caretakers, children, and communities.
+· Collate data collected individually to assess the ability of programs to provide appropriate services, to utilize community services, and to maintain partnerships with caretakers, children, and communities.